 If sound were exciting other structures than the utricle, such as the superior semicircular canal (which happens), then one would expect that there would be vestibular ocular reflexes in all of the muscles measured by the oVEMP (i.e. inferior oblique, inferior rectus), and laterality would be gone as well.
 In other words, one could not depend on the left eye reflecting the output of the right utricle.

 Other factors.
 The oVEMP is a tiny response and the person interpreting the test has a strong influence on oVEMP latency and amplitude (Ertl et al, 2016).
 This is not the case for cVEMPs.
 This suggests that oVEMP studies could easily be affected by bias, and that ideally they should use blinded interpreters.

-The electrodes are placed under the eye, with the goal of recording EMG activity from the inferior oblique muscle.
+For either method, the electrodes are placed under the eye, with the goal of recording EMG activity from the inferior oblique muscle.
 Becuse the inferior oblique is located under the eyeball, it is activated by looking upward.
 The inferior rectus is relaxed.
 Although the superior rectus is also activated, it is on the other side of the eye-socket.
 Thus the idea is that one is mainly measuring the inferior oblique.
 These are small muscles and likely rather sensitive to electrode placement.

 oVEMPS are not due to the corneoretinal potential used for ENG testing.
 This is a DC potential that is filtered out by the oVEMP amplifier settings.

 oVEMP obtained in a patient using sound.
 The latency here is 11-12 msec, and the amplitude is only 2.5-7.5 uV